Small regional towns are popular among retirees, due to their quiet and carefree lifestyle, clean country air and affordable homes.

 Despite its rural feel (the village has a population of just 1,180 people), Trentham residents can still easily access Melbourne (it is located some 90km or one hour’s drive away).

 McAuley is a new boutique retirement village development of just nine dwellings, which is located in the Trentham urban area and close to its main shopping strip.
-There are six new dwellings still on offer, starting at $370,000.
+Two and three bedroom units are available.

 Each dwelling has Caesarstone bench-tops, a spacious bathroom with additional powder room, reverse cycle air conditioning and heating along with quality appliances and fittings.
 The units also feature double glazing and are well-insulated.